envisioning/vocab/vocab/cross-entropy-loss.md

 ---
 category: MATH, CORE
+generality:
+- 0.893
+- 0.879
+- 0.865
+- 0.851
+- 0.837
+- 0.823
+- 0.81
 slug: cross-entropy-loss
 summary: Loss function used to measure the difference between two probability distributions for a given random variable or set of events.
 title: Cross entropy loss
 ---